the-turing-way/the-turing-way/content/reproducible_environments/reproducible_environments.md

 <a name="What_to_learn_next"></a>
 ## What to learn next

 We recommend reading the chapter on testing, and then the chapter on continuous integration.
 Note that the chapter on version control is a prerequisite for the chapter on continuous integration.
-The open research chapter also contains further information on sharing research respoducibly.
+The open research chapter also contains further information on sharing research reproducibly.

 <a name="Further_reading"></a>
 ## Further reading